Prioritize And Schedule Your Life

 Vibe Trumps Volume

 Should I skip a few workouts or sharkk fuck up some of his work we would be troubled by that.
 And that would make us more negative and uptight.
-Famous Kiev blowouts would actually hurt us and we wouldn’t be able to do as much daygame as we did.
+Everything would fall apart.

 We were planning each and every day in advance.
 First we set aside some time for the most important activities (work, gym, eating, sleeping).
-Then we planned daygame in the best possible time left.
-Finally we scheduled the dates and the rest was left for us to actually enjoy staying in Kiev.
+Then we planned everything else in the best possible time left.

 “A schedule!
 That’s a good thing, man!
 Your brain will thank you for it.
 That will stabilize your nervous system.” – Jordan B. Peterson